ras1823/tracesofworship/README.md

 In his [_Annals and Antiquities of Rajasthan_](https://yalebooks.co.uk/book/9780300270525/annals-and-antiquities-of-rajasthan/) (1829–32), James Tod (1782–1835) describes the Rajput practice of venerating arms by swearing ‘by the steel’ and prostrating before their swords and other weapons.

 <param ve-image
        label="Maharana Bhim Singh performing the worship of the sword, c.
-1820 (Artwork 070.002) | © The Royal Asiatic Society of Great Britain and Ireland" url="https://raw.githubusercontent.com/ras1823/tracesofworship/refs/heads/main/1.jpg">
+1820 (Artwork 070.002) <br> © The Royal Asiatic Society of Great Britain and Ireland" url="https://raw.githubusercontent.com/ras1823/tracesofworship/refs/heads/main/1.jpg">

 ## The Architect of the Universe